 Lodging: Full range of prices, from hostels to luxury hotels; camping

 Gastronomy: Macaxeira com carne de sol (yucca and sun-dried beef casserole); queijo coalho (fired cheese appetizer); fish and seafood, including moqueca (fish stew) and jerimum recheado peixe ao coco (coconut and fish or shrimp – camarão – soup served in a whole squash.

 Festivals: Pre-Lenten Carnaval (moveable feast: February-March); tourism week with concerts and fairs (end of December)

 Lorraine Caputo is a travel writer, poet and translator.
 She has authored ten guidebooks for South America.
-Her literary works appear in over 150 journals in Canada, the US, Latin America, Europe, Asia, Australia and Africa; 18 anthologies and eleven chapbooks – including the collections of travel poetry, Caribbean Nights (Red Bird Chapbooks, 2014) and Notes from the Patagonia (dancing girl press, 2017).
-For more than a decade, she has been traveling through Latin America, listening to the voices of the pueblos and Earth.
+Her literary works appear in over 150 journals in Canada, the US, Latin America, Europe, Asia, Australia and Africa; 18 anthologies and twelve chapbooks – including the collections of travel poetry, Caribbean Nights (Red Bird Chapbooks, 2014) and Notes from the Patagonia (dancing girl press, 2017).
+For several decades, she has been traveling through Latin America, listening to the voices of the pueblos and Earth.
 Follow her travels at: www.facebook.com/lorrainecaputo.wanderer.